musserdn/SproutSwap/README.md

 Dan Musser, Ike Yates, Lazuli Salciccioli, and Natalie Gindraux.
 For those who want to add to this project, please contact us on Github.

 ## Tests
 To test that this is working, run npm start and test functionality on the site.
 You can test queries directly in Apollo.
+To access Apollo, you'll need to use the login mutation to retrieve your authentication token.
+Once you have the token, include it in your request headers as follows:
+    {
+        "authorization": "Bearer YOUR_TOKEN_HERE"
+    }

 ## Questions
 If you have any questions, please find us on GitHub at https://github.com/musserdn/SproutSwap